-I have received a Fellowship to the International Congress of Oral Implantologists and am dedicated towards seeking and furthering both my scientific and clinical knowledge in Dental Implantology.
+I have been awarded the Diplomate for The International Congress of Oral Implantologists and am dedicated towards seeking and furthering both my scientific and clinical knowledge in Dental Implantology.

 Implants serve as a permanent alternative to a real tooth - set into the gum-line with a screw to mimic the root of a real tooth, implants look, act and feel as definitive as the real thing.
 As well as providing a cosmetic solution to fill gaps in the mouth, implants slow down bone loss and preserve the tooth tissue.
 Affordable, permanent and convincingly authentic they are the absolute one time solution to a missing tooth.
 If an implant has a screw-thread on its outer surface it can be screwed into position and if it does not, it is usually tapped into place.